fooeybartoni/ansible-role-java/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was forked in Nov 2014 by [Bruce Goldfeder] (fooey.bartoni@gmail.com) based on the original codebase created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).